In my short lifetime, I have heard more than one perfectly sensible person tell me they “can’t do” cheap toilet paper.

 No one’s life is so devoid of problems that they can afford a color preference on the pulverized wood chips they use to remove feces from their anus.

-I’m absolutely not saying plush toilet paper was the culprit.
+Maybe you don’t give a shit about the massive consequences this has for the environment.
+If so, consider that colorectal cancer is the third leading cause of cancer deaths in America.
+I’m absolutely not saying plush toilet paper is the culprit!
 But it adds another dimension of practicality to buying cheap toilet paper.
-Avoid smearing unnecessary, costly chemicals on a sensitive body part because a commercial tricked you into thinking you’ve earned it.
+Maybe avoid smearing unnecessary chemicals on a sensitive body part because a commercial tricked you into thinking you’ve “earned it?”

 “It’s only toilet paperrrrr, why be stinnnnnggyyyyy?”